knpuniversity/stripe/knpu/ep2-subscriptions/free-checkout.md

 unrelated part of the process: webhooks.

 But, it's no big deal.
 Open `WebhookController` and find the `invoice.payment_failed` section.
 Wait!
 Woh!
-Before that - oh geez - fix my *horrible* type: `invoice.payment_succeeded`.
+Before that - oh geez - fix my *horrible* typo: `invoice.payment_succeeded`.
 This is why you must *test* your webhooks!

 Anyways, back to `invoice.payment_failed`.
-Our *entire* reason for handling this is so that we can send the user an email to tell them that we're having a problem charging their card.
-We didn't do the work here, but that email would probably sound like this:
+Our *entire* reason for handling this webhook is so that we can send the user an email to tell them that we're having a problem charging their card.
+We didn't actually do the work, but that email would probably sound like this:

 > Hey friend!
 So, we're having a problem charging your card.
 If you need to update
 > it, go to your account page and add the new details there.